Video SEO: 13 Ways Video Boosts SEOShawn Forno 11.21.2017

 Video SEO Basics: Blended Search Results

-There are only two real reasons to create a quality explainer video: to increase brand awareness and/or conversions.
-That’s honestly it.
+Simply put, sites with video content are more likely to rank for competitive keywords and show up more prominently in search results.
+A video link is all the SEO you need to put your website—and your company—on the map for bots and buyers.
+There are only two reasons to create a quality explainer video: to increase brand awareness and drive conversions.
+That’s it.
 Rob Toledo, a user engagement and bounce rate specialist at Shutterstock, simply says:

 No longer just an interesting add-on, video has become an important feature for anyone concerned with SEO, conversion rates, or brand recognition.
 That’s pretty much everyone, then.Click to tweet

-Sure, you can (and should) pursue other video metrics like increasing signups, building links, and getting more social shares, but increasing conversions and building your brand remain paramount.
-And explainer videos on your website or landing page, accomplishes both of these goals simultaneously.
+An explainer video on your website or dedicated landing page, accomplishes both of these goals at the same time.
 So how exactly does video affect your site’s SEO, and how can you use video in your content marketing strategy?
-Here are the four key video SEO metrics, and some best practices for using video to climb the search engine rankings all the way to the top:
+Here are the four key video SEO metrics, and 13 best practices for using video to boost your SEO:

 - Improved SERP rank